Can I take communion if I’m not an Episcopalian?

 How do I know what to do during a service?

 We use The Book of Common Prayer for our services.
-The program given to you by an usher beforehand includes page numbers for reference.
+The bulletin given to you by an usher beforehand includes page numbers for reference.
 Much of the service is copied from this prayer book into the 10:30 am program for ease of use.
 You’ll find that we stand to sing, for the Gospel reading and when we say the Nicene Creed.
 There are other times in the service where people may choose to stand, sit or kneel.
 The Book of Common Prayer often provides guidance as to what you might do.

 What makes Episcopalians different from other Christians?

 The Episcopal Church is part of the worldwide Anglican community and traces its heritage to the beginnings of Christianity.
 Our liturgy retains ancient structure and traditions and is celebrated in many languages.
 Both men and women, including those who are married, are eligible for ordination as deacons, priests and bishops.

 Our faith is based on scripture, reason, and tradition.
 We exist to proclaim the good news of Christ!